budak7273/SatisfactorySaveEditor/README.md

 Features include:
 * View all save data in a more human readable format
 * Manually edit data tags
-* Enable the minimap
+* Enable the ingame minimap
 * Change your inventory size
-* Unlock all milestones, including unreleased ones
+* Unlock all milestones, including unreleased and developer tools ones
+* Search your save for certain information
+* Determine the location of resource nodes
+* Edit the contents of containers and your inventory
+* Edit your player position to teleport yourself somewhere
 * More coming soon

 See the [releases page](https://github.com/Goz3rr/SatisfactorySaveEditor/releases) to download a compiled release, or build your own.